learn-co-curriculum/dsc-curriculum-guidelines/lesson_repository_structure.md

 `$ cd dsc-correct-directory`

+Once you're in the right directory, copy the following command and change the commit message.
+This command will convert your index.ipynb to markdown, rename it to `readme.md`, and will add and commit at the same time.

 `$ jupyter nbconvert --to markdown index.ipynb && mv index.md README.md && git add -A && git commit -m "commit message"`

-This will convert your index.ipynb to markdown AND give it the correct name AND will add and commit at the same time.